-A. Bills for metered water shall be payable quarterly.
+Bills for metered water shall be payable quarterly.
 In each instance, meter bills if not paid within thirty days, shall be subject to penalties and interest in accordance with New York State Village Law or General Municipal Law governing same; namely, the Village will charge 5% interest after thirty days and one-half of one percent for each subsequent month or part of a month that the bill remains unpaid.
 Failure to receive a bill shall not act as a waiver of said penalty nor shall it relieve the consumer of any responsibility for said bill.
 In case of inability to read the meter, an estimated bill will be submitted to the consumer.

-B. Abatements - No abatement of the charges for water rents shall be allowed due to the vacancy of any premises supplied with water.
+Abatements - No abatement of the charges for water rents shall be allowed due to the vacancy of any premises supplied with water.

-C. Unpaid charges - all charges for water, service pipe installation, repairs, damages caused by carelessness or neglect, penalties, etc., shall be made against the premises supplied, and the owner of the premises shall be held responsible for such charges; if not paid, shall be a lien on the property benefited.
+Unpaid charges - all charges for water, service pipe installation, repairs, damages caused by carelessness or neglect, penalties, etc., shall be made against the premises supplied, and the owner of the premises shall be held responsible for such charges; if not paid, shall be a lien on the property benefited.
 All such unpaid charges shall be added to the next general tax against property.
-Failure to pay within 90 days shall result in shut off of service ten days after service of a registered letter stating same.
+If determine, by the Village Board for a failure to pay for water services within 6 months may result in shut off of service ten days after service of a registered letter stating same.

-D. Collection of Unpaid Accounts Outside Village Limits – As to those users of water concerning property situate outside the limits of the Village of Speculator, if one (1) billing period payment remains unpaid, the Village Clerk shall notify the user and/or property owner with thirty (30) days’ written notice, registered or certified mail, return receipt requested, that his/her water supply shall be shut off without further notice.
+Collection of Unpaid Accounts Outside Village Limits – As to those users of water concerning property situate outside the limits of the Village of Speculator, if one (1) billing period payment remains unpaid, the Village Clerk shall notify the user and/or property owner with thirty (30) days’ written notice, registered or certified mail, return receipt requested, that his/her water supply shall be shut off without further notice.
 Unless the user or property owner pays the arrearage, penalties or interest in full, or else satisfactorily appeals to the Village Board, within said thirty days period, a second written notice, registered, or certified mail, return receipt requested notifying of payment in arrearage within fifteen (15) days if payment with penalties or interest has not been received, the water supply shall be shut off by the Village without liability to the user, property owner, or property and shall continue to be turned off until all arrearages have been paid in full and further payments guaranteed.

-SECTION XV.
+SECTION XIV.
 PARTIAL INVALIDITY